Join us to Celebrate ARCA’s Anniversary!

-Raise a glass of champagne at intermission and, after the concert, enjoy birthday cake at the Red Brick Gallery for the opening of the exhibit of Jeffrey Calta’s “Dark Art: Leaded Glass in 2, 3 and 4 Dimensions” in the Upstairs Gallery.
+Raise a glass of champagne at intermission and, after the concert, enjoy a champagne/wine & appetizer reception at the Red Brick Gallery for the opening of the exhibit of Jeffrey Calta’s “Dark Art: Leaded Glass in 2, 3 and 4 Dimensions”and Donna Edmond’s nature watercolors in the Upstairs Gallery.

-Known to ARCA audiences as a Board member handing out programs or taking photos at the back of the hall, Kathy has had a double career both onstage and backstage in the performing arts.
+Known to audiences as an ARCA Board member, handing out programs or taking photos at the back of the hall, Kathy has had a double career both onstage and backstage in the performing arts.
 Hailed for her “masterful” and “heartfelt vocalism” (Pittsburgh Post Gazette), she is known for her moving and vivid performances as a singer-actress.
 Her world premiere of David Stock’s “Solomon Songs” with the Pittsburgh New Music Ensemble was acclaimed for “finding both lush lines and dramatic intensity… commanding the stage”.
 (TribLive)

-ARCA is grateful to Kears and Karen Pollock for their generous sponsorship of this concert.
+ARCA is grateful to Kears and Karen Pollock for their very generous sponsorship of this concert.

 Tickets may be purchased online here.
 Tickets are Adults $20, Students $5.
 Call to Reserve at 724-659-3153 and pay by cash or check at the door.